 2. Celestron – PowerSeeker 127EQ

-The optics of the scope are satisfactory to say the least.
+The optics of the scope are satisfactory.
 The eyepieces that are packed with the scope (10mm and 20mm) can be used to view many planets and constellations without any extra help.

-If you do need some bonus magnification, the 3x Barlow lens has got you covered.
+If you need some bonus magnification, the 3x Barlow lens has covered you.
 It yields a threefold enhancement of magnification for each of the eyepieces, meaning you can derive as much as 750x magnification from this unit.

 - Aperture: 127mm